Law and Fire Services Video

+FBI Rep Presents Job Options Law Student Wins Gold at State Breaking News, Recruit Hired!Many employment opportunities are found within the program area of Law Enforcement, Detention and Corrections from private detectives, probation officers, fish and game wardens, legal secretaries, bailiffs, animal control workers, judges, law clerks, and lawyers to forensic science technicians.
+Patrol Officers is one of the most visible of these occupations.
 Patrol Officers respond to a variety of situations and some work in special units such as: Motorcycle, Horseback, Canine, and SWAT teams.
-All police officers must be very accurate in all aspects of their job and have lots of interaction with community members.
+All officers must be very accurate in all aspects of their job and need to be good interacting with community members.
 To do their job well, they must know laws, rules, protocols, court procedures and political processes.
-In Idaho, 2,963 police patrol officers work in this "very large" occupation and earn a median wage of $45,790.
-(Data Source: Idaho CIS 10/2014).
+In Idaho, the category of police patrol officers is considered a "very large" occupation.
 All Idaho officers are certified by the Peace Officers Standards and Training program (POST) regardless if they work for the city, county or state.
 To be certified, you must be at least 21 years old, pass both a written and physical exam as well as complete Basic Training, pass several background checks, and be in good standing both mentally, physically and emotional.
-For complete details see Idaho Peace Office Standards & Training.
+For complete details see Idaho Peace Officer Professional Responsibilities and Standards.

-Students begin this program by taking Orientation to Police, Fire and EMS in 10th grade, which is offered at ADA Professional-Technical Center.
-It is open to all students throughout the District except for those students who attend either Charter High School.
-This is a one-semester class that covers a broad range of related topics, fitness readiness, and also includes simulated drills and field trips.
-Students should expect to get a taste of what it is like to enter a training program.
-They are expected to make good decisions, respect others including authority, and be self-disciplined.
+Orientation to Police, Fire and Emergency Medical Services - a semester long 10th grade class; topics include a broad range of law related subject matter, fitness readiness, and includes simulated drills, report writing, and a focus on professionalism.
+Students receive First Aid and CPR training and are introduced to the National Incident Management System.
+It is an expectation for students to get a taste of what it is like to enter a postgraduate training program; therefore, students are expected to make good decisions, respect others including authority, and be self-disciplined.
 Many of the drills are designed to simulate stressful on-scene incidents and students are held accountable for taking the training situation seriously.